Ford Ka

-The Ford Ka is a small car manufactured by Ford Motor Company from 1996 to 2016 as a city car and from 2016 to 2021 as a subcompact car.
+The Ford Ka is a small car which was manufactured by Ford Motor Company from 1996 to 2021 over three generations.
 It entered its second generation in 2008, produced by Fiat in Tychy, Poland.
-A third generation was introduced in 2016.
+A third generation was introduced in 2014.
+The first two generations have been described as city cars, whilst the third generation has been called a subcompact car.

 The first two generations have a three-door hatchback body style, with the first generation also having a two-door convertible version that was marketed as the StreetKa and a sporty hatch version, the SportKa.
 The third generation was produced as a five-door hatchback and as a four-door sedan.
 It was initially only available in Brazil, and later was introduced in India, Italy, Mexico, Spain, South Africa (where it was marketed as the Ford Figo), Argentina, and Poland.
-European sales ended in 2020, and in 2021, it was taken out of production in Brazil.
+European sales ended in 2020, and in 2021 was taken out of production in Brazil.